CodeGym /Java Blog /Learning Java /The Most Challenging Topics in Learning Java

 Conclusion

 Java is vast, and there could be many aspects that could be harassing someone.
 But, with that, Java is flexible, and there are many ways to solve the same challenge.
 So, if you get stuck, try thinking about other steps to solve the problem.
 Java is fun, and its code challenges can help you become more skillful and self-confident.
-Remember that if you are a complete newbie in the IT world, learning the basics of Java is the first step.
+Now, take a look at the main advantages of Java to lift your spirits a little bit before you dive into learning: Remember that if you are a complete newbie in the IT world, learning the basics of Java is the first step.
 But another great move is to connect with seasoned developers and fellow Java learners like you.
 Of course, CodeGym will help you go through the most challenging topics, but if you hit a dead-end, Java communities can be beneficial.
 And finally, the last component of successful learning is practice.
 If you want to learn Java programming quickly and easily, taking a lot of practice coding is extra helpful.
 For a dedicated person (with no prior programming experience), it may take just 9-12 months to understand Java and begin writing programs completely.
 So, let's get down to practice!

 Comments (1)